NexPlayer/Android-SDK/advanced.md

 The media must have already been successfully opened with open.
 This only works for media that is in the stopped state; to change the play position of media that is currently playing or paused, call seek instead.

-When this operation completes, onAsyncCmdComplete is called with one of the following command constants (depending on thetypespecified in theopencall):
+When this operation completes, onAsyncCmdComplete is called with one of the following command constants (depending on the types pecified in theopencall):

 - NEXPLAYER\_ASYNC\_CMD\_START\_LOCAL
 - NEXPLAYER\_ASYNC\_CMD\_START\_STREAMING